interactive-fiction-class/interactive-fiction-class.github.io/homeworks/nlp-for-text-adventures/nlp-for-text-adventures.md

 The notebook has one part that you are required to implement.
 You should write code that uses word embeddings [to find the most similar command](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/nlp-for-text-adventures/NLP_for_Text_Adventure_Games_part_2.ipynb#scrollTo=T8HgeMAvRNCf) to a player's input.

 ## Task 3.
-Add another NLP Technology or a Novel Gameplay Experience
+Your Choice

 Free choice!
+Modify your own game from Homework 1 to make it more fun to play.
 You can either (1) integrate some other NLP technology into your parser, or (2) use NLP to create a new game playing experience.

 ### Other Improvements to the Parser

-Some idea can be found in the  ["NLP for Text Adventure Games - part 3" Python notebook](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/nlp-for-text-adventures/NLP_for_Text_Adventure_Games_part_3.ipynb).
+Some ideas can be found in the  ["NLP for Text Adventure Games - part 3" Python notebook](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/nlp-for-text-adventures/NLP_for_Text_Adventure_Games_part_3.ipynb).
 This notebook doesn't have any concrete deliverables - it's just ideas for you.

 A few suggestions are:
 1. Use sentence segmentation and coreference resolution to allow the player to chain together commands.
 For example: "Pick the rose.
 Smell it."